 The Oral History Society (www.oralhistory.org.uk) has good guidelines.
-The copyright in the words spoken (provided they are original) resides with the speaker, and it is good practice to make clear to an interviewee the uses to which an interview will be put (including potential future uses) and to get signed agreement to those uses.
+The copyright in the words spoken (provided they are original) resides with the speaker, whether interviewer or interviewee, and it is important to make clear to an interviewee the uses to which an interview will be put (including potential future uses) and to get signed agreement to those uses.
+The copyright in the sound recording belongs to the producer (i.e. the person/body who made the arrangements for the recording).

-Anything may be copied for the purposes of examination, which includes answering examination questions, and the submission of a thesis or other material upon which you will be examined and assessed.
-The only exception is that you may not copy sheet music in order to perform it.
-The other constraint to be aware of is that this exception applies only for 'the purposes of examination' and does not extend to any subsequent (or prior) use you may want to make of the material, including putting it on a web site, publishing it as a book, or putting copies on public display.
-If you want to do any of these things and have used material beyond the 'fair dealing' limits, you must obtain permission from the copyright holders.
+This exception applies only for the purposes of instruction and examination and does not extend to any subsequent use you may want to make of the material, including putting it on a web site, publishing it as a book, or putting copies on public display.
+If you want to do any of these things or you have used material beyond the 'fair dealing' limits, you must obtain permission from the copyright holders.

 No, because such devices do not create a copy of the image, but only reflect the original object onto a screen.

 4.4 May I print out a web page and duplicate it for my students?

 Look for a statement on the page or site which allows further use, you may do as it allows.
 Look at the site home page, and follow links such as 'Copyright', 'About this site', 'Legal', or 'Help'.
 If you can't find one, or it does not give permission, then you need to seek permission.